Gal Vihara

-The Gal Vihara (ගල් විහාරය), and known originally as the Uttararama (උත්තරාරාමය), is a rock temple of the Adinath situated in the ancient city of Polonnaruwa, the capital of the ancient Kingdom of Polonnaruwa, now present-day Polonnaruwa, in North Central Province, Sri Lanka.
+The Gal Vihara (ගල් විහාරය), and known originally as the Uttararama (උත්තරාරාමය), is a rock temple of the Buddha situated in the ancient city Polonnaruwa, the capital of the ancient Kingdom of Polonnaruwa, now present-day Polonnaruwa, in North Central Province, Sri Lanka.
 It was fashioned in the 12th century by King Parakramabahu I. The central feature of the temple is four rock relief statues of the Buddha, which have been carved into the face of a large granite gneiss rock.
 The images consist of a large seated figure, another smaller seated figure inside an artificial cavern, a standing figure, and a reclining figure.
 These are considered to be some of the best examples of ancient Sinhalese sculpting and carving arts, and have made the Gal Vihara the most visited monument at Polonnaruwa.